 Sure you love your smartphone, but you might be spending a small fortune on it each year.
-A $100 monthly cellphone contract adds up to $1,200 each year — a whopping $12,000 a decade.
+A $100 monthly cell phone contract adds up to $1,200 each year — a whopping $12,000 a decade.
 Cable television bills are nothing to laugh about, either.
 Some 79 percent of American households with televisions sign up for a pay-TV service, even though cheaper alternatives exist.

-Click through to see how you can slash these unnecessary expenses from your budget.
+You too can slash these unnecessary expenses from your budget.

 Problem: Your Landline